RemixFusion/MegaCraft-UFW-Text/README.md

 ### Storage
 By default, the script will fetch and store the IP List from TCPShield and store it at ```/usr/local/tcpshield.txt```.
 You can change this in the tcpshield.sh file if you'd rather use a different directory.
 We also encourage using /usr/local for storage of the .sh files, though this can be changed too.
 Please make sure to update any locations in both the .sh file and in your cron.

+### Why does this not specifically allow the port(s) of my Minecraft Server?
+While your server will typically listen on port 25565/tcp for Java Edition or 19132/udp for Bedrock Edition, players establish a connection to your server with a random port.
+BungeeCord allows you to see this with /ip player_name.
+As a result, we must allow the entirety of the IPs listed, for all ports.
+You can always fine-tune the ruleset to block access to particular ports if there is a particular need.
+It should be noted that this mimicks the functionality of IPSet which also allows all ports.

+Providers such as TCPShield will often only allow Minecraft traffic to pass, and block other ports used for web servers and other applications which may be hosted on your server.
+This is not guaranteed, and you may want to check with your provider for specific information.